 Aromatherapy for Babies/Infants

 Essential oils are generally used by adults for the treatment of various ailments in aromatherapy.
-Even though they are considered safe, it often has to go through a dilution process wherein it is combined with a carrier oil to reduce the level of concentration of the oil.
+Even though they are considered safe, they often have to go through a dilution process wherein they're combined with a carrier oil to reduce the level of concentration.

 Therefore, a deeper level of safety measures must be taken when using essential oils on babies due to their highly sensitive skin.
-A knowledge of the safest essential oils to use on your baby is important in ensuring that they only get benefits from the oil without any contra-indications.
+Knowledge of the safest essential oils to use on your baby is important in ensuring that they only get benefits from the oil without any contra-indications.

 Before discussing the possible choices of essential oils that you can use on your baby, it is important to begin by identifying what it is about them that makes them ideal for your baby.
 Better yet, you can identify factors to determine the safety of a particular type of essential oil when it comes to infant use, in case you cannot access the traditional oils used in babies.

 Important Reminders When Choosing Oils